OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 Specifically, we want to know:

-- Will the proposed step and target will work for your ECS deployments?
+- Will the proposed step and target work for your ECS deployments?
-- What does  your ECS architecture looks like?
+- What does your ECS architecture look like?
 - Do you have multiple clusters?
 - Do you have multiple AWS accounts?
 - What kinds of applications are you deploying?